Skip to main content

 Compare plans

-New, affordable plans may be available.
-Plans and prices change every year.
-Your situation may have changed, too.
-You may find plans with coverage and features that better meet your needs — especially if you had or expect income or household changes.
+• You may find plans with coverage and features that better meet your needs — especially if you had or expect income or household changes.

 Update or change plans outside of Open Enrollment

-You can change plans if you qualify for a Special Enrollment Period.
-If you have a
+You can change Marketplace plans if you qualify for a Special Enrollment Period based on your income or

-Cancel your health plan any time
+End your health plan any time

 You can end coverage for:

 • Everyone on the application after your coverage has started.
-Your coverage can end as soon as the day you cancel, or you can set your Marketplace coverage end date for a later day — like if you know your new coverage will start on the first day of the following month.
+Your coverage can end as soon as the day you end it, or you can set your Marketplace coverage end date for a later day — like if you know your new coverage will start on the first day of the following month.

 • You may have to wait for the next Open Enrollment Period to enroll again, unless you qualify for a Special Enrollment Period.

-• Health coverage helps you get regular care, including free preventive services, to keep you healthy.
+• Health coverage helps you get regular care, including free preventive services to keep you healthy.
 Learn about the benefits of health coverage.

 More answers: Renew, change, or cancel your plan